gunthercox/HackathonPack/README.md

 3. Pack your bag

-In preparation for a hackathon, you should attendees create an account on [ChallengePost](challengepost.com).
-ChallengePost is where MLH tells hackathons to handle submissions and many hosts will handle their judging through this site.
+In preparation for a hackathon, you should attendees create an account on [ChallengePost][challengepost].
+ChallengePost is where MLH tells hackathons to handle submissions and many hosts will handle their judging through this website.

 What should I pack?
 -------------------
-- Laptop, *Most hackathon hosts will have some extra laptops available if you don't have one.*
+- **A laptop** that you can hack on (*many hackathons provide extra laptops in the hardware you can borrow*).
-- Chargers for your laptop and mobile devices
+- **Power cables and adapters** for your laptop and any devices you may be bringing.
-- Ethernet cable - Wireless access points may become unavailable due the the number of people connecting to them.
+- **An ethernet cable** - Wireless access points may become unavailable due the the number of people connecting to them.
 Be sure to bring an ethernet cable to connect to the internet with.
-- Big backpack - You will be accumulating lots of swag throught the competition.
-You will want a place to store it for the trip home.
+- **A large backpack** that can store all of the devices you are bringing as well as any swag that you accumulate throughout the hackathon.
-- Hygiene items (toothbrush, toothpase, deodorant, etc.)
+- Hygiene items (toothbrush, toothpaste, deodorant, etc.)
-- A comfortable hoodie
+- **Comfortable clothing**, you never know what it is going to be like in the hacking spaces.
-- A pocket folder with about 10 to 20 copies of your resume.
+- **A pocket folder** with about 10 to 20 copies of your resume.

 Many of the sponsors who go to hackathons are actively recruiting new employees or interns.
 A hackathon can be a great way to get an internship with a company or get a job and start your career.

+[challengepost]: challengepost.com
 [hacker-league]: https://www.hackerleague.org/hackathons
 [hackrpi]: http://www.hackrpi.com/
 [mlh]: https://mlh.io/